Project partners

 "Mōkau ki runga Tāmaki ki raro Mangatoatoa ki waenganui Pare Waikato, Pare Hauraki Te Kaokaoroa ō Pātetere Me te nehenehenui"

-Rangatira, Te Warena Taua, gifted the name O Mahurangi to the new transport project which runs from Whangaparāoa to Paeroaroa (Redvale).
+Rangatira, Te Warena Taua, gifted the name.
 The name, in his words, is an ancient name belonging to the rohe (district or tribal boundary) of Ngāti Manuhiri, Te Kawerau ā Maki and Tainui whānui as the descendants of the eponymous ancestor Maki from whom the name Tā Maki comes.

 The project is framed by the rivers of Wēiti and Ōkura, the maunga Pukekauere, and the bay of Karepiro including Ōtaimaro and Te Ringa Kaha ā Manu – all of which speak to the history of the descendants of Maki and his people.

-• Whakamana and respect our past
+• whakamana and respect our past

-• Recognise the unique cultural landscape
+• recognise the unique cultural landscape

-• Anchor our whakapapa - connecting people to place
+• anchor our whakapapa - connecting people to place

-• Protect the whenua and moana
+• protect the whenua and moana

-• Manāki those on the journey
+• manāki those on the journey

-• Provide a positive legacy for future generations.
+• provide a positive legacy for future generations.